wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     Compare: Building Societies Act 1962 s 8 (UK)

-    Section 24: amended, on 1 September 1987, by [section 38][270] of the Building Societies Amendment Act 1987 (1987 No 175).
+    Section 24(2): amended, on 1 September 1987, by [section 38][270] of the Building Societies Amendment Act 1987 (1987 No 175).

 ##### 25 Members under age of 20

-*   Any person under the age of 20 years may, if the rules do not otherwise provide, be admitted as a member of a building society, and can give all necessary receipts; but while he is under the age of 18 years he cannot vote or hold any office in the society.
+*   Any person under the age of 20 years may, if the rules do not otherwise provide, be admitted as a member of a building society, and can give all necessary receipts; but while he or she is under the age of 18 years he or she cannot vote or hold any office in the society.

     Compare: 1908 No 18 s 42; Building Societies Act 1962 s 9 (UK)